Drivecast™ Friction Pile for Deep Foundation Solutions

 Construct a high capacity pile, simply by installing the Drivecast™ pile to the required depth while maintaining a cement grout reservoir at ground surface.
 Gravity will naturally pull down the grout into the space provided by the displacement assembly, creating a fully encased grouted pile.

 - Sectional design allows for limited access/low overhead areas

 - No vibrations or spoils

-Designed for projects where increasing capacity and providing preditable results is a must, the CHANCE Drivecast pile is fully grouted, resisting corrosion in aggressive soils and high water tables.
+Designed for projects where increasing capacity and providing predictable results is a must, the CHANCE Drivecast pile is fully grouted, resisting corrosion in aggressive soils and high-water tables.